Domestic Violence Facts

 Domestic violence incidents are not isolated occurrences.

 Domestic violence is a pattern of coercive behavior aimed at gaining and maintaining power and control over an intimate partner.
 Survivors often described it as a cycle.
 However, because the seriousness of abuse often escalates with each episode, many survivors describe the pattern as a spiral.

 It can be hard for survivors to leave.

 It isn’t just physical.

 Drug and alcohol use doesn’t cause domestic violence.

 Mental illness doesn’t cause domestic violence.

-Many people suffer from mental health challenges, but few of them abuse their partners.
+Many people suffer from mental health challenges, but few abuse their intimate partners.
 Even if someone has a mental illness, it is neither the cause nor an excuse for domestic violence.